nekeal/Pyrit/README.md

 ## Please Read
+This is forked version of Pyrit which causes problems on newest Kali version.
+It disables aesni

 Pyrit is old, is outdated and it's still Python2 I am currently attempting to rewrite it from scratch, so thanks for all the stars but remember to keep an eye for Python3 version.